- Prepaid subscriptions give subscribers the option to pay for all of their shipment upfront

 When this happens, the page will now be updated to reflect the next upcoming order and an updated list of dates for the schedule.
 In this example, the next charge date for the prepaid subscription will be on May 5.
 The upcoming orders in the renewal period have now shifted over to a later week:

-Creating a prepaid subscription when a product has multiple variants
+Creating prepaid when a product has multiple variants

 If you have a product that has variants, you can also choose to have certain variants to be set up for prepaid subscription plans.